sungmen999/CassiaSDKGuideClone/RESTful-API.md

 <br />

 ### Monitor Cassia Router’s Status (Through AC)
-You can use this API to monitor the status of a router continuously.
+You can use this API to monitor the status of a gateway continuously.

 **NOTE**: This API is a Server-Sent Events (SSE) API and is only available through Cassia AC.
 ```